secondary-smiles/hair/README.md

 **Note that `<METHOD>` and `<URL>` are reorderable**

 ### Example:

 ```bash
 hair GET httpbin.org/get
 ```

 ## Contributing
 Contributions are always welcome (though I suspect I will be the only one working on this project :P).
 Feel free to open an issue or even create a pull request on github.
-(Please make sure it compiles before you submit a PR).

 ## TODO

-- [X] Add `-` commands to cli (like `-v` for version)
+- [x] Add `-` commands to cli (like `-v` for version)
-- [X] Make commands reorderable
+- [x] Make commands reorderable
-- [X] Graceful error handling
+- [x] Graceful error handling
 - [ ] Autocomplete
 - [ ] Colored output
 - [ ] Create a website for hair